Want to know the difference between an a casual blogger, and a blogger who means business?

-The basic concept is the same regardless if you're using a physical planner or electronic calendar.
-I’ll get more into how to use both in just a moment!
+Whether you use a physical planner or electronic one, the basic concept of how to use it is the same.
+(I’ll get more into how to use both in just a moment!)

 If you’re a festival blogger, note down every important festival throughout the year in your calendar

 If you blog all about the city of London, write in your calendar all the major events happening in the city